eclipse-sumo/sumo/docs/web/docs/Developer/Docker.md

 A use-case for this could be preparing the simulation data on a computer with SUMO installed and then running the simulation on a server without needing to install SUMO.

 The container images also contains the graphical applications.
-There are ways to use them, but these are highly dependent on your individual setup (OS, X/Wayland).
+However, configuring them for use depends on your operating system and graphical environment (e.g., X11, Wayland).
+For guidance, consult Docker's documentation on GUI application forwarding.
-Therefor we can not give specific instructions here.
+Therefore, we cannot provide specific instructions here.